Different amounts of protein, carbohydrates, and fat affect individuals differently, thanks to gene variations that make each of us unique.

 Please note there are dozens of genes and gene variants that affect metabolism, body weight, insulin response and fat tolerance, and none of the examples below are ever considered in isolation by your 3X4 Accredited Practitioner when looking at your 3X4 genetic blueprint.
-These genes and their variants are always viewed the context of the whole person, including other genes, pathways, systems, health history, lifestyle factors, and more.
-We’ve just chosen a few genes to highlight some of the research of how interesting Nutrigenomics and Epigenetics can be when applied to real life.
+These genes and their variants are always viewed in the context of the whole person, including other genes, physiological pathways, organ systems, personal health history, lifestyle factors, and more.
+We’ve chosen only a few genes to highlight some of the research on how interesting Nutrigenomics can be when applied to real life.

 The FTO gene:

 The FTO gene, the genetic risk factor for obesity, codes for the fat mass and obesity- associated protein.
 Ghrelin, often called the hunger hormone, is produced when the stomach is empty and is thought to stimulate appetite and desire to eat.
 Ghrelin’s production in the body tends to be increased in people with certain variations of the FTO gene, which has been associated with an increased risk of obesity and type 2 diabetes, particularly in the context of a diet high in saturated fat and low in polyunsaturated fat.